Pages

 I am super excited to be welcoming Young Adult fantasy author J.D.
 Evergreen to The Writing Greyhound for a chat about her novel Celestia.
 From inspiration and influences to books galore, it's time to find out all about the author!

-Firstly, please could you introduce yourself?
+Firstly, please introduce yourself.

 Of course, I’m Jessica Evergreen; I'm a YA author in the fantasy genre and a self-confessed tea addict.